 Flavor Immersion: 7-9 months

-During this phase, we’ll move to a regular, 3x a day meal schedule as baby starts consuming larger quantities of food.
-We are focusing on variety and adoption of healthy foods by repetition (more on this later).
+During this phase, we’ll move to a regular, 3x-a-day meal schedule as baby starts consuming larger quantities of food.
+We’re focusing on variety and adoption of healthy foods by repetition (more on this later).
 We’ll also introduce a sippy cup during this phase.

 Finger Feeding: 10-12 months

-Baby should begin self-feeding during this phase, if he hasn’t already begun.
-In this phase, we focus on handheld foods that can be self-administered.
+Baby should begin self-feeding during this phase, if he hasn’t already.
+In this phase, we focus on hand-held foods that can be self-administered.
 You can begin to introduce utensils if you think your babe is ready.
 He should be eating a wide variety of foods by this time.
-Breastfeeding will occur less frequently.
+Breastfeeding (or bottle feeding) will occur less frequently.